How to take baby passport 2 x2 inches size from home

 I always thought passport photos had strict requirements that required a certain kit but nope, it’s actually really straight forward, simple and fast.

-In this post, you’ll learn how to take passport photos from the comfort of your own home with your own camera.
+In this post, you’ll learn how to take your baby and kids’ passport photos in the comfort of your own home with your own camera.
 This is especially helpful if you have little ones that require multiple re-takes and want to take your time getting the right photo.

-Here’s how I took my baby’s passport photo from home in less than 10 minutes.
+Here’s how I took my baby’s passport photos from home in less than 10 minutes.

 1. First, understand the basic requirements of a passport photo